Jacky1128/academic_homepage/content/post/getting-started/index.md

 ## Research Experience

 I got my first taste of scientific research the moment I was a high school student at Nanshan Foreign Language School, Shenzhen.
+I was team leader in school environmental project in which I and my team nvestigated the environmental damage caused by invasive plants in the green belts of Nanshan District, Shenzhen.
+This project was recognized by the local government which gave funding support.
+This experience in particular shaped my statistical skills as well as communication and presentation skills.
+More importantly, it stimulated my passion for scientific research.

+After I entered college, I began to get into the field of engineering.
 I was a research intern (remote) at [Key Laboratory of Digital Earth Science](http://www.digitalearthlab.com.cn/), Chinese Academy of Sciences (2020-2021).
 In the summer of 2021, I fortunately worked as a visiting student of [Multimedia Laboratory (MMLab), Shenzhen Institute of Advanced Technology (SIAT)](http://mmlab.siat.ac.cn/), Chinese Academy of Sciences.
 I am now working on few-shot semantic segmentation problems under [Prof. Xinggang Wang](https://scholar.google.com/citations?hl=zh-CN&user=qNCTLV0AAAAJ) at HUST.

 ## Research Interests and Attitude